 - 7. Severe coagulopathy; - 8.
 Uncontrolled and untreated eating disorders; and - 9.
 Inability to comply with postoperative long-term follow-up care. - B. The intended procedure is not covered if it is experimental or investigational.
 The procedure must meet current standard of care guidelines, and any device utilized must be FDA approved. - V. The member should be referred to specified centers for metabolic and bariatric surgery with multi-disciplinary weight management teams that have expertise in meeting the needs of adolescents, including the immediate availability of critical care services, psychology, nutrition, and physical activity instruction.

 E. CONDITIONS OF COVERAGE

 F. RELATED POLICIES/RULES

-Metabolic and Bariatric Surgery in Adults 20 and Older Revision of Metabolic and Bariatric Surgery Evidence of Coverage and Health Insurance Contract West Virginia
+Metabolic and Bariatric Surgery in Adults 20 and Older Metabolic and Bariatric Surgery: Revision Experimental or Investigational Item or Service

 G. REVIEW/REVISION HISTORY